taikon/studious-broccoli/README.md

   ```

 - Go to `dashboard.<domain-name>.com`.
 The backend is hosted at `api.<domain-name>.com`.
+- Allow 30-60 seconds for the application to load the first time you use the application or after restarting.
+This delay happens because the LLM must be loaded into memory.
+- You can also load the LLM into memory prior to using the application.
+- To do this, go to `api.<domain-name>.com/docs#/default/healthcheck_healthcheck_get`.
+Click "Try it out"  then click "Execute".
+When you see "ok" in the "Response body", the LLM has been loaded into memory.

+### Usage
+1. Go to `dashboard.<domain-name>.com` on your phone and login.
+2. Click "Choose Files".
+This opens the default camera on your phone.
+3. Take photos of the patient intake forms.
+4. On your work computer, go to `dashboard.<domain-name>.com` and login.
+5. The application will write a chart note using the patient intake forms.
+You can copy this form into your own EMR.

 ### Restarting Application
 - This section requires you to have already run through [Getting Started](getting-started) at least once.